yardbirdsax/aster/README.md

 its name or what its members / fields are?

-The goal of `aster` was to be able to say "here's a pattern, find me all objects that have comments matching it attached, and tell me what they are and, if applicable, what their fields are".
+The goal of `aster` was to be able to say "here's a pattern, find me all objects that have comments matching it attached, and tell me what they are and, if applicable, what their fields are."
 For a simple example, see the [`astersample`](cmd/astersample/main.go) program.